unepwcmc/MacarthurWatersheds/README.md

 3. Take a backup of the current data by running `ruby ./db/download.rb`.
 You can read more about this in the section below.

-4. Run `ruby ./db/clear_tables.rb` to remove the existing data from the tables which hold the original/uploaded data.
+4. Delete or rename the tables below as we'll need to create new tables with the same name when we upload our new data.

 5. Upload the raw watershed data to the following tables in Carto.
-This data will come from the Science team.
+This data will come from the Science team but you may need to remove the `carto_id` column for carto to accept the upload.

 ```
 macarthur_bd_original_data_broadscale